nervosys/AutonomySim/docs/px4_sitl.md

     "LPE_LON": -122.140165,
 ```

 PX4 SITL mode needs to be configured to get the home location correct.
 The home location needs to be set to the same coordinates defined in  [OriginGeopoint](settings.md#origingeopoint).

-You can also run the following in the SITL PX4 console window to check that these values are set correctly.
+You can also run the following in the SITL PX4 console window to check that these values are set correctly:

 ```shell
 param show LPE_LAT